rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ExternalArtifactMap.md

 ### ExternalArtifactMap
-Key Value pair for external artifacts for AWS account.
+Key value pair for external artifacts associated with an AWS account.

 - externalArtifactValue: System.String
   - AWS unique identifier of the external artifact.